drinkwithdan/TinyPOS/README.md

 ![Mobile first customer view](./images/Tinypos-CustWire.png)

 The routes for the mobile app were developed to be as simple as possible, with as few clicks as possible to get to checkout.
 In the end JavaScript `localStorage` functionality was used to store cart data instead of a login route for all customers.
-This saves the customer having to set up an account to purchase items - increasing the likelihood of a sale.
+This saves the customer having to set up an account to purchase items, increasing the likelihood of a sale.

 Buttons and clickable items were designed to be as large as possible, without looking cumbersome - following the mobile-first design principle.